 Should You Touch Your Tree Frogs Often?

 Is It Bad To Touch Or Handle Frogs?
-Even though if your intentions are gentle, always be cautious while touching a frog.
+Even though your intentions are gentle, always be cautious while touching a frog.
 Make sure your hands are well cleaned or wash them first.

 We say so because Frog’s skin is very delicate, and anything that touches it gets absorbed.